|From top: Grand Budapest; Life and Death of Col. Blimp|

-Seems this dollhouse hotel is run like clockwork by assiduous major domo Ralph Fiennes and his deadpan Muslim lobby boy (Tony Revolori), the latter earning the film's only woman protagonist (the ubiquitous Saoirse Ronan) before he grows up to be F. Murray Abraham, narrating the tale to Jude Law in the now gone-to-Communist bloc grey hotel.
-Law's making a book out of it, which in the future is read by a bright young Slav girl in the final, outer layer of the narrative Russian doll.
+Seems this dollhouse hotel is run like clockwork by assiduous major domo Ralph Fiennes and his deadpan Muslim lobby boy (Tony Revolori), the latter earning the film's romantic angle, the only woman protagonist (the ubiquitous Saoirse Ronan) in the film.
+She dies somewhere along the time line and he grows up to be F. Murray Abraham, narrating the tale to writer Jude Law in the now gone-to-Communist bloc grey hotel, decades later.
+Law writes it all down, and in the future it's read by a bright young Slav girl - in the final, outer layer of the narrative Russian doll.

 Anderson's previous film, Moonrise Kingdom (see my best of 2012 list) surged with young outlaw lovers' momentum detached cool and fervent devotion.
 It marked real progress forward for Anderson, whose past films all focused more on an emotionally-stunted father-son bromance compromised by rivalry over girls generally too mature and/or damaged for either of them to handle.
 Moonrise was like if Max in Rushmore hooked up with Gweneth Paltrow in Royal Tenenbaums - his two coolest characters --and neither was tongue-tied or awkward around the other but pre-possessed with the refreshing eerie confidence that the first flush of mutual attraction can bring.

-But the relationship at the heart of Budapest indicates a racing away from the palm sweat stress of first love, back to the safety of the younger Indian kid neighbor who always wants to hang out and does whatever dangerous things you tell him (his name was Sinul and the girl who made my palms sweat was Tracy - I was 13).
-In other words, we're back to the father-son surrogate bromances of his pre-Moonrise films.
-But as are all attempts to climb inside the tattered remains of an old cocoon, it's kind of sad this reversal of progress, the capering and gamboling are less vital.
+But the relationship at the heart of Budapest indicates a racing away from the palm sweat stress of first love, the dangerous thrill of romance bringing confidence rather than fear.
+Wes heads back to the safety of the father-son surrogate bromances of his pre-Moonrise films.
+But--as are all attempts to climb inside the tattered remains of an old cocoon (take it from me)--it's kind of sad this reversal of progress, the capering and gamboling are less vital this time.
 The word on the street is that you need to see this film a few times to get all the little details, but the thing is, I don't want to.
 I'm not even sure I want to see Moonrise Kingdom again, at least not at the moment.
 What if a second viewing dims my love?
 Better the safety of one more viewing of The Expendables 2.
 Stallone, now that's a "mature" man's man!
 Movies about 18 year-olds in 60 year old bodies, rather than 13 year-olds in 30-40 year-old bodies, you see the grand difference, my son?

 I don't blame Anderson for wanting a nice empty safe place where no one knows his name, where cavernous steam bath facilities and snowy mountain tops give him (and we the viewer) hot and cold extremes for maximum coziness.
 But just because Anderson uses a self-reflexive fractal inward spiral narrative doesn't mean his films gets to shirk the cumbersome duty of meaning something.
-For all its feints at political relevance, Anderson's film is just a delusional reverie imagining how nice it would have been to be around opulence in the days before the Nazis destroyed most of fancy Europe; it's all dressed up and does have a few worthy places to go, so why does it feel still lost?
+For all its feints at political relevance, Anderson's film is just a delusional reverie imagining how nice it would have been to be a first class traveller in the days before the Nazis destroyed most of fancy Europe.
+It's all dressed up and does have a few worthy places to go, so why does it feel still lost?

 |Viva La Revolution!|

-As for Communism, Anderson never shows us the starving, huddled masses who aren't willing or able to work and scrape obsequiously in 24 hours a day service for rich tourists.
-They might like uniform grey and suppression of the individual, but the also realize it's their right to be the equal to any rich punter.
+As for Communism's good side, Anderson never shows us the starving, huddled masses who aren't willing or able to work and scrape obsequiously in 24 hours a day service for rich tourists.
+They might like the uniform grey and suppression of the individual, because it means they eat regularly, and are suddenly the equal of any rich punter.

 It's them, the workers, Anderson should be scared of!

-That said, I'm on congressional record railing against the Trust Fund Marxist movement (see: Sullivan's Jet Travels: Rich Kid Cinema) and as much as Anderson seems to be railing against spoiled rich kid collaborators in Budapest, I respect his frivolous whims, but only when he steers clear of the odious habit overeducated guilty rich kids have of needing to lecture the middle class on what it's like to be poor.
-Evoking the big pre-code split during the Great Depression between social message films like Wild Boys of the Road and Heroes for Sale, and musicals and escapism like 42nd Street, the Sullivans and Andersons of the world often don't factor in that their glorification of the poor might be just the imagination of a lonely Little Lord Fauntleroy, whose only friends are the household servants, and so he must imagine how much joy and fullness he brings to their lives by giving them the chance to serve his every need.
+That said, I'm on congressional record railing against the Trust Fund Marxist movement (see: Sullivan's Jet Travels: Rich Kid Cinema) and as much as Anderson seems to be railing against spoiled rich kid collaborators in Budapest, I respect his frivolous whims.
+Evoking the big pre-code split during the Great Depression between social message films like Wild Boys of the Road and Heroes for Sale, and musicals and escapism like 42nd Street, the Sullivans and Andersons of the world often don't factor in that their glorification of the poor might be just the imagination of a lonely Little Lord Fauntleroy, whose only friends are the household servants, and how important it is for him to feel he's bringing joy and fullness he brings to their lives by giving them the chance to serve his every need.

-As one of the middle class, I can vouch that the our class's fantasy of being rich seldom includes having servants; it's just not the first thing we fantasize about.
+As one of the middle class, I can vouch that the our fantasy of being rich seldom includes having servants.
 But servants are an inescapable part of real wealth.
-And as Hegel knows, never having to ever have to fend for oneself gradually leaves the rich so unprepared for life that it's critical to their sense of self to believe there's a bond other than their room, board, and paycheck by which their household staff are bound to them, that the servants and hoteliers love serving them hand and foot, for service's own sake, and would never abandon their 'betters' to starve or have to pack their own bags, even if said betters never tipped a dime.
+And as Hegel knows, never having to ever have to fend for oneself gradually leaves the rich so unprepared for life that it's critical to their sense of self to believe there's a bond other than their room, board, and paycheck, by which their household staff are bound to them, that the servants and hoteliers love serving them hand and foot, for service's own sake, and would never abandon their 'betters' to starve or have to pack their own bags, even if said betters never tipped a dime.